PennyLaneAI/pennylane/doc/development/adding_templates.rst

             for wire, weight in zip(wires, weights):
                 qml.RX(weight, wires=wire)

-   A template is a function that defines a sequence of quantum gates (without measurements).
    Since the template is called within a :ref:`quantum function <intro_vcirc_qfunc>`, it can only contain information processing that is allowed inside a quantum functions.